paymanafshari021/Pay_Fortinet_Note/zero_to_hero/Border Gateway Protocol (BGP).md

        next
    end
    ```
-> (You usually need the reverse policy too, or just make it any-any if you're lazy in lab.)
+> You usually need the reverse policy too, or just make it any-any if you're lazy.